am966/calc_s/README.md

-# calc\_s Program
+# calc\_s program

 ## Description

-Wrote a program to read in multiple input files including files produced by CASTEP, extract important data and use it to calculate the local softness, s(r).
+The calc\_s program reads in multiple input files including files produced by CASTEP, extracts data and calculates a reactivity index, the local softness, s(r).
 Local softness is written to several files in different formats, including one suitable for visualisation with the 3D molecular viewer jmol.
-Another output file is suitable for further processing via the topology program which calculates the related condensed reactivity index, the atomic softness.
+Another output file is suitable for further processing via the topology program (which calculates the related condensed reactivity index, the atomic softness.)

 ## Table of contents

 - Installation
+- Scientific Background
 - Usage
   - Input files
   - Output files